 What Are Your Privacy Rights

-In its attempt to create a solution for nursing mother returning to the workforce, in 2010, the US government passed The Patient Protection and Affordable Care Act (ACA).
+In its attempt to create a solution for nursing mothers returning to the workforce, in 2010, the US government passed The Patient Protection and Affordable Care Act (ACA).
 The ACA requires employers with 50+ employees to provide a reasonable break time for an employee to express breast milk for her nursing child up to one year after the child’s birth.
 It also stipulates that an area must be provided, other than a bathroom, for the employee to express the breast milk.
-Additionally, the view into the nursing room should be restricted and have others should not be allowed to access this area.
+Additionally, the view into the nursing room should be restricted, and have others should not be allowed to access this area.

 Know your Pump Options

 Begin researching your pump and supply options prior to the delivery of your baby.
 Explore what types of pump options are best for different settings; work, home, shopping mall, and parties.
 Be sure to contact your insurer as each plan has different coverage.